Global fleet developments come to the fore at 2018 International Fleet Meeting

 This year’s International Fleet Meeting has now taken place, bringing an insight into the latest fleet management trends and thinking for more than 250 fleet managers and automotive, leasing and service industry company representatives.

-Marking the fifth time the event has been held, the International Fleet Meeting – which included International Fleet World as a media sponsor – was held on the second media day of the Geneva Motor Show and gave attendees the chance to hear from top-class speakers including Michael Müller, director head of mobility & facilities at pharmaceutical firm Daiichi Sankyo Europe GmbH, along with Marc A Odinius, managing director Dataforce GmbH.
+Marking the fifth time the event has been held, the International Fleet Meeting – which was run by Fleetcompetence Group and included International Fleet World as a media sponsor – was held on the second media day of the Geneva Motor Show and gave attendees the chance to hear from top-class speakers including Michael Müller, director head of mobility & facilities at pharmaceutical firm Daiichi Sankyo Europe GmbH, along with Marc A Odinius, managing director Dataforce GmbH.

 Mr Müller introduced the firm’s new mobility concept which sees employees receive a ‘mobility budget’.
 This allows the combination of different forms of mobility, which, according to Mr Müller, benefits both the companies and the environment, as well as the employees.
 The employees are free to choose the mobility budget or, alternatively, to continue driving a company car.
 About 25% of Daiichi Sankyo employees don’t use company vehicles.